RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 - Code which listens to browser paths and calls functions depending on which path best matches

-### In Backbone, what is the relationship between a View and a templating engine, such as handlebars?
+### In Backbone, what is the relationship between a View and a templating engine, such as Handlebars?
 - The view is called upon by the router to be rendered.
 - The view holds all the logic for the HTML which will be rendered
 - The view uses collections and models to pass into the template